The sad thing about life is that, unless you're a professional musician, your world dies before you do.

 That's the funny thing about the war on drugs.
 Right now, a huge percentage of the population doesn't remember the world that war was supposed to preserve.

 My wife, who is 42, doesn't remember a time before junkies were the source of most urban crime.
+Pretty soon, I'll be working with reporters who can't remember an America without crack cocaine.
+Or crystal meth.
+Or Oxycontin.

 This isn't to say that drinking didn't cause misery when I was a kid.
 In one neighborhood where we lived, a fellow who lived down the block drank too much canned beer every Friday night and beat his wife until she couldn't get up off the floor.
 Over the decades, we've added a dozen or more drugs to the Friday night menu, which only got us more houses of horror.